jaiarobotics/jaiabot/src/doc/markdown/page12_web_api.md

 #### Description

-This endpoint will get the all of the task packets available or a subset of taskpackets based off a start date and a end data.
+This endpoint will get the all of the task packets available or a subset of task packets based off a start date and a end data.

 #### Example Input